[go: up one dir, main page]

 Chemical risks

-• Carcinogenic, mutagenic and reprotoxic substances
+• Carcinogenic, mutagenic or reprotoxic substances

 Physical and mechanical risks